NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.6.2 =
+This update fixes an issue where a saved block for a menu, menu item or menu section would not reload correctly in the editor.

 = 1.6.1 =
 This update fixes an issue that prevented changes to a menu item's price and a menu's layout from being saved.
 It also fixes an error when saving a menu with an alternate page template.